passsy/CompositeAndroid/README.md

 - [Navi](https://github.com/trello/navi) of cause, but
     - it doesn't support all methods (only methods without return value)
-    - it doesn't only support code execution before or after calling `super`, not very flexible
+    - it does only support code execution before or after calling `super`, not very flexible
+    - no plugin API
 - [Lightcycle](https://github.com/soundcloud/lightcycle) which only supports basic lifecycle methods.

 ## Possible Usecases